HashmatShadab/APR/README.md

 ![main figure](images/Algo.png)

+The Algorithm describes the training mechanism for training surrogate autoencoders.
 The equations in the above algorithm are mentioned in the paper.

 ## Comparison with the Baseline Method [Practical No-box Adversarial Attacks (NeurIPS-2021)](https://arxiv.org/abs/2012.02525)
 1. Transferability on Convolutional Networks.